$5,595 | Completing Grades 6–8

 Health history and medical forms

-Participant agreement and waiver
+Participant agreement and waivers

 Emergency contact info